-The 'Maylennials' Are Young Women Who Love Theresa May And They're The Strangest Fandom Of 2017
+The 'Mayllennials' Are Young Women Who Love Theresa May And It's The Most Unlikely Fandom Of 2017

-Away from the carefully stage-managed campaign events and stump speeches, where Theresa May can be seen answering pre-selected questions in front of Conservative Party activists ahead of the general election on 8 June, she can bank on the unfailing support from an entirely different group of people.
+Away from the carefully stage-managed campaign events and stump speeches where Theresa May can be seen answering preselected questions in front of Conservative party activists ahead of the general election on 8 June, she can bank on the unfailing support from an entirely different group of people.

 The prime minister is the focus of a small but fast-growing online fandom, expressed through social media posts and memes created primarily by young women based in the UK and around the world who are inspired by her fashion choices and unflashy political style.

 BuzzFeed News has spoken to a handful of young May supporters – some of whom proudly call themselves "Mayllennials".
-While they are united in their admiration for May, many are non-partisan and stop short of supporting the Conservative party's centre-right policies.
+While they are united in their admiration for May, many are nonpartisan and stop short of supporting the Conservative party's centre-right policies.

 Typically, internet fandoms are centred around singers, film stars or someone with a bit more currency in mainstream youth culture.
-But like the fandom associated with former Labour leader Ed Miliband – the Milifandom – which emerged in the run-up to the 2015 general election, the Mayllennials defy conventional wisdom.
+But like the fandom associated with former Labour leader Ed Miliband – the Milifandom – that emerged in the run-up to the 2015 general election, the Mayllennials defy conventional wisdom.

-But there's one big way this differs from the Milifandom: many of the May supporters BuzzFeed News tracked down would only speak on the condition of anonymity and asked that this article posted no links to their blogs, for fear that anti-Tory activists would personally target them and send abuse.
+But there's one big way this differs from the Milifandom: Many of the May supporters BuzzFeed News tracked down would only speak on the condition of anonymity and asked that this article posted no links to their blogs, for fear that anti-Tory activists would personally target them and send abuse.

-One of several Theresa May appreciation accounts on Instagram, itsgonnabetmay posts daily pictures, memes and news coverage from the campaign trail as well as archive pictures from May's long career as a Conservative activists and politician.
+One of several Theresa May appreciation accounts on Instagram, itsgonnabetmay posts daily pictures, memes, and news coverage from the campaign trail as well as archive pictures from May's long career as a Conservative activist and politician.

-Its creator, a 20-year-old British woman now living in America, told BuzzFeed News she started the account because of the lack of Instagram accounts being positive about May that "aren't being run by far-right."
+Its creator, a 20-year-old British woman now living in America, told BuzzFeed News she started the account because of the lack of Instagram accounts being positive about May that "aren't being run by [the] far-right".

-She said she admired May's "ability to get the job done while still being able to loosen up sometimes."
-But she was clear that despite being a fan of the prime minister, that doesn't extend to the Tories.
+She said she admired May's "ability to get the job done while still being able to loosen up sometimes".
+But she made it clear that despite being a fan of the prime minister, that admiration doesn't extend to the Tories generally.

-"I'm mostly interested in TM and she's the reason I tolerate the Tories, although I hold views considered to be progressive by most of the Conservative party in the UK."
+"I'm mostly interested in TM and she's the reason I tolerate the Tories," the woman said, "although I hold views considered to be progressive by most of the Conservative party in the UK."

-She was clear on one thing, though: the Mayllennials are definitely a thing.
+She was clear about one thing, though: The Mayllennials are definitely a thing.

 One young British female Theresa May fan, who asked not to be named, said she started her May-related Tumblr blog recently, after looking for "positive, fun" content about May online but not finding any.

-She admitted she was a Conservative supporter but was more interested in May herself.
+She said she was a Conservative supporter but that she was more interested in May herself.
 The fandom is essentially like any other you could find on Tumblr, she said:

 "People just want to have fun online sharing their enjoyment of the people they admire and support with other like-minded tumblr users.